-To The 2018 participants of The American Legion Mountaineer Boys State:
+To the 2019 participants of The American Legion Mountaineer Boys State,

-I want to congratulate you on the honor bestowed upon you for being chosen for the American Legion Mountaineer Boys State.
-You're the best and brightest in West Virginia, and you now have the opportunity to work together on many of the most pressing issues facing your community on the local and state levels.
+I want to congratulate you on the honor bestowed upon you in being chosen for the American Legion Mountaineer Boys State.
+You are the best and brightest in West Virginia, and now you have the opportunity to work together on many of the most pressing issues facing your community on the state and local level.

-During the Mountaineer Boys State program, you will be exposed to all aspects of civic life; from the legislative process to our judicial system.
-This week you will all learn the rights and privileges that come with citizenship, as well as the responsibility each of you have to your hometowns, and our nation.
+During the Mountaineer Boys State program, you will be exposed to all aspects of civic life; from the legislative process to the American judicial system.
+This week, you will all learn the rights and privileges that come with United States citizenship, as well as the responsibility each of you have to your hometowns, and our nation.

 Participating in one of West Virginia's premier leadership courses for young men, you have the remarkable opportunity to grow and become the leaders of tomorrow.
-It is here, where you can forge friendships and build relationships that will last for many years to come.
+It is here where you will forge friendships and build relationships that will last for many years to come.
 In fact, it is often said that the American Legion Boys State program is "a week that shapes a lifetime."
 I hope that it will shape yours.

 Congratulations and good luck!
-Sincerely,